pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         1. Act in accordance with what we presume to be the will of god
         2. Contribute to the general good

-#### 5. What the Rules of the Perfection of Divine Conduct Consist in, and That the Simplicity of the Ways Is in Balance with the Richness of the Effects
+#### 5. What the Rules of the Perfection of Divine Conduct Consist in, and That the Simplicity of the Ways Is in Balance with the Richness of the Effects {#what-the-rules-of-the-perfection-of-divine-conduct-consist-in-and-that-the-simplicity-of-the-ways-is-in-balance-with-the-richness-of-the-effects}

 -   Therefore it is sufficient to have the confidence that god does everthing for the best.